 All tooth-colored crowns offer benefits.
 Although this may be true, CEREC restorations provide additional advantages.
 Most significantly, Dr. Monahan can complete your crown procedure in one day.
 Moreover, patients do not need a temporary crown!

 A crack in tooth enamel leaves the tooth vulnerable to bigger issues.
-Cracked, Chipped or broken teeth weaken the surrounding tooth structure.
+Cracked, Chipped or broken teeth weaken the surrounding tooth structure, and may ultimately result in a tooth extraction.
 If the crack is too large for a dental filling, possibly a crown can restore your tooth.

 Get regular hygiene checkups so you can catch issues before they become bigger problems.
 Keep in mind, cracked teeth don’t always hurt or become sensitive to temperature.
 It is important to let your dentist knows about any conditions or habits so they can do things to help.
 There are many things Dr. Monahan can do to reinforce your teeth.
 However, the longer you wait, the fewer options you’ll have.